 There are many different forms of meditation out there, not simply the sit-on-the-floor kind.
-For example, you could do dynamic meditation which involves a full-body catharsis, or you could do a moving meditation such as Qigong, or perhaps a constant mindfulness practice that you incorporate into your regime all day, every day.
+For example, you could do a spiritual meditation that involves a full-body catharsis, or you could do a moving meditation such as Qigong, or perhaps a constant mindfulness practice that you incorporate into your regime all day, every day.

 Whatever type of meditation you choose, it is vital that you learn how to slow down your mind and body, because this helps you to become more conscious of the inner chatter within you that often goes unnoticed.

 Self-inquiry is another brilliant way of increasing your self-awareness as well.
 Asking questions such as, “Why do I feel this way?”
 “Where did that thought come from?”
 “Are these assumptions true?”
 “What triggered that behavior?” are all very powerful questions that will deepen your awareness.

 Recording all of your thoughts in a safe and secure place helps you to not only track your self-growth progress, but this practice also helps you to be more authentic with yourself.